PiperBatey/holdings_dl/README.md

 ### Simple Example

-Download the holdings data of the ETF with the the symbol `QQQ`:
+Download the holdings data of the ETF with the symbol `QQQ`:

 ```
 $ python3 holdings_dl.py --symbol QQQ